johnascott1/Project1Final/grades/Lab 7 Questions.md

 Create a new class called TicketFileIO to manage the file input and output.
 Question_3_Support_Ticket_Manager will use methods in this class when the program starts and ends.

-When the program closes, write out all the data about all open tickets to one file.
+When the program closes, write out all the data about all open tickets to one file in the **TicketData** directory of your project.
 Open tickets should be saved in a file called `open_tickets.txt`.

 Write all data about tickets that have been resolved in this session, to a separate file.